Container Gardening Made Easy

 Selecting a Good Potting Soil

-A good potting soil is one that has a good air to water balance.
+Good potting soil has a good air-to-water balance.
 Garden soil is too dense for container gardening.

 Planting Your Own Container Garden

 1. Add 2″ of aggregate or stones to the bottom of the container.